input-output-hk/adrestia/docs/process/QA-Approach.md

 Anyone working in the software development, especially in QA related role, is well aware of the waterfall-y sins, that occur (more often we'd like to admit) on the teams which call themselves Agile, Scrum, Extreme etc. The most common one is something I like to call _handover to QA approach_.
 I suppose it is pretty self-explanatory, but let me elaborate.
 It's sort of mindset/stance where a feature/story/deliverable increment of product is no longer my business when I finish coding it.
 I jump to another story and just let the other one be _QA-ed_.
 I might fix an issue when QAs find it, no problem, but man it's already in QA, so give me a break, I added unit tests, ok?:).
 Well, in Adrestia it's quite the opposite.
 Yes, stories are moved into _QA column_ after they are _coded_ but it is not for testing, but for [QA review](#qa-review) and that's very different.
 I'll explain later.

 Adrestia is fairly small team.
 It consists of 8 people including Software Engineers, Product Manager and a QA Engineer (soon more than one!).
-Considering the number of [[Architecture|products]] the team is responsible for, this is really not a lot.
+Considering the number of [[Adrestia-Architecture|products]] the team is responsible for, this is really not a lot.
 Additionally, we are distributed among 3 continents which brings own challenges in terms of communication and availability.

 :::{.figure}
 ![[albi-2019-team.jpg]]